BrendanMolloy/milestone1/README.md

 Credits
 -----------------------
-Much of the media for this project has been taken from the respository of aaronsnig501, found on GitHub. www.wikipedia.org
+Much of the media for this project has been taken from the respository of aaronsnig501, found on GitHub.
+Other content was sourced from:
+www.wikipedia.org
 8notes.com
 yahoo.com
 biography.com
 pinterest.com
 purpleclover.littlethings.com